 Regular readers will recall that recently I pitted eight battery-powered chainsaws against one another in an exciting tooth-to-tooth shootout.
-We’re taking a closer look at each saw and today I’ll present to you the Dewalt FlexVolt Chainsaw.
+We’re taking a closer look at each saw and today I’ll present to you the Dewalt FlexVolt Chainsaw (model DCCS670).
 It is one of two DeWalt saws in the competition – the other being a 40V Max saw with 6.0Ah battery.
 DeWalt’s FlexVolt technology is distinctive, for reasons I’ll explain soon, and what better way to test it than by sawing up a bunch of logs?

 The most obvious standout feature of this saw is the FlexVolt technology, so here’s a quick explanation for those unfamiliar with it: the FlexVolt system uses uniquely designed batteries that change voltages – between 20V and 60V – depending on the tool’s voltage requirement.
 However, DeWalt’s 20V Max batteries cannot be used to power the FlexVolt tools, and there is no cross compatibility with DeWalt’s 40V outdoor power equipment line.

 This DeWalt chainsaw is outfitted with an Oregon 90 chain with 0.043-inch thick drive links, as were most of the saws in this shootout.